Quick Summary — Bloomfield Hills Seasonality 2026

 The Impact of Michigan Winters

 Michigan’s harsh winters lead to a slowdown in the real estate market.
-Fewer buyers are willing to brave the cold, and homes don’t show as well when landscaping is dormant and daylight is limited.
+Fewer buyers are willing to brave the cold, and homes do not show as well when landscaping is dormant and daylight is limited.
 As a result, homes listed in the winter months often sell for less and take longer to move.

 The Best Time to Buy in Bloomfield Hills

-Late Summer and Fall: Opportunities for Buyers
+Late Summer and Fall — Opportunities for Buyers

 While spring and early summer favor sellers, late summer and fall can be advantageous for buyers.
 As the peak season winds down, inventory remains relatively high, but competition decreases.
 Sellers who missed the spring rush may be more motivated to negotiate, potentially leading to better deals.